dricciardelli/particles_gpu/README.md

 Implementation for Homework 2, Part 3 of CS267: Applications of Parallel Computing

-Problem: GPU enabled particle simulation
+Problem: GPU enabled particle simulation for use on TACC's Stampede supercomputing cluster.